 All products featured on Vogue are independently selected by our editors.
 However, when you buy something through our retail links, we may earn an affiliate commission.

 When it comes to blush, we can argue over artistic differences on the proper placement for hours.
 The faux flush has migrated around our faces throughout the decades, but the latest consensus is to concentrate on the temples.
 A modernised recreation of the ‘draping’ technique originated by famed 1970s make up artist Way Bandy, it consists of sculpting the face using blush on the cheeks, the temples, the bridge of the nose, earlobes, and sides of the neck.
-Chatting about Vogue Scandinavia’s Hilma Af Klint inspired shoot, makeup artist Kristina Ralph Andrews muses that it is “like a push-up bra for your eyes."
+Today, we're all about the facelifting flush, which makeup artist Kristina Ralph Andrews muses is “like a push-up bra for your eyes."

 Adapting the method with painterly precision, Andrews used NARS Air Matte Blush in Torch as a coral coloured base on the shoot.
 She explains that she kept it rounded and high on the cheeks, bringing it in slightly under the outer eye to open up the face.”I think of blush placement as a venn-diagram.
 You want to find the sweet spot between your under-eye, cheekbone, and the uppermost part of the apple of your cheek.”
 Next, she used a touch of Daniel Sandler's Watercolour Blush in Acid in the centre of the blush, intensifying the colour and creating depth.